zoerooney/team-standards/readme.md

 ### Braces

-I prefer the alternate syntax (colons and words) to curly braces as I find it easier to debug (matching up ifs and endifs and whiles and endwhiles is easier than a mess of braces).
+I prefer the alternate syntax (colons and words) to curly braces as I find it easier to debug (matching up ifs and endifs and whiles and endwhiles is easier than a mess of braces):

-**This Way:**
 ```php
 <?php
 if ( is_front_page() ) :